uclh-criu/miade-llm/README.md

 ## Environment Setup

-Currently using [Mixtral-8x7B-instruct-v0.1 hosted by Replicate](https://replicate.com/mistralai/mixtral-8x7b-instruct-v0.1/versions) so you need to make sure that `REPLICATE_API_TOKEN` is set in your environment.
+This project uses the [Replicate](https://replicate.com/) API to run models.
+You will need to set the `REPLICATE_API_TOKEN` environment variable (you usually get some free credits when you sign up).
+If you would like to use a different service or use self-hosted models, you would need to update the `relation_extractor` chain.

-NOTE: The Mixtral model is no longer available on Replicate, you will need to use a different instruction model available on Replicate (or use a different service if you want!)The current default model is [`microsoft/phi-3-mini-128k-instruct`](https://replicate.com/microsoft/phi-3-mini-128k-instruct).
+**Update**: The previous tested version of the `relation_extractor` chain used [Mixtral-8x7B-instruct-v0.1](https://replicate.com/mistralai/mixtral-8x7b-instruct-v0.1/versions), but this model is no longer available on Replicate.
+The current default model is [`microsoft/phi-3-mini-128k-instruct`](https://replicate.com/microsoft/phi-3-mini-128k-instruct).

 Prompts are currently pulled from [LangChain Hub](https://smith.langchain.com/hub) so you also need to set `LANGCHAIN_API_KEY`.
-You can view the prompt [here](https://smith.langchain.com/hub/jenniferjiang/extract-medical-entity-relations-base).
+You can view the full prompt [here](https://smith.langchain.com/hub/jenniferjiang/extract-medical-entity-relations-base).

 The model id, prompt, and extra model paths can be configured in `config/config.yaml`